leorjoseph/travistest/README.md

 # Travis Source code
 Travis CI Learn

-This repo is used to check the Travis CI work
+This repo is used to check the Travis CI work and Jazzy